npartovi/extend-shopify-sdk/index.md

 <img src="assets/images/ajax-side-cart-add.jpg">

-In the example below we add our eventListener to allow us to run the function that builds the ajax cart.
+In the example below we add our eventListener to allow us to run the function that builds the ajax side-cart.
 This eventListener will be ran from the custom dispatched event we sent in the previous example.

 ```javascript
 document.addEventListener("cartItemUpdated", function (e) {